bluemelov1/KomplRechnernetze/README.md

 The transformer will automate the process of migrating from VyOS to NixOS for the specified use cases, ensuring a smooth transition and replication of functionality.

-While the initial transformer implementation will focus on the specified use cases, it can be extended by mapping additional files and configurations to cover more scenarios.
+While the initial transformer implementation will focus on the specified use cases, it can be extended by additional mapping files and configurations to cover more services.
 This flexibility allows for customization and adaptation of the transformer to suit specific needs beyond the initial use cases.
 For further information see [Transformer](#vyos-to-nixos-transformer).

-By successfully replicating the use cases and providing a tool to transform VyOS configurations into NixOS configurations, we aim to highlight NixOS's ability to offer comparable functionality to VyOS while using its unique features such as package isolation, reproducibility, reliability.
+By successfully replicating the use cases and providing a tool to transform VyOS configurations into NixOS configurations, we aim to highlight NixOS's ability to offer comparable functionality to VyOS while using its unique features such as package isolation and reproducibility, using one config.

 ## Requirement analysis